Game-Protocol/gamestarter-contracts/README.md

 - Migrate contract to local chain - `truffle migrate --reset`
 - Symlink the build to front/src - `cd front/src/build && ln -s ../../../build/contracts contracts && cd ../../..`
 - Run website - `npm start`

-## Questions

-## GXToken Architecture

-GXToken is mintable, burnable, pausble and claimable token using the openzeppelin framework.
-GXToken implements the bancor ISmartToken interface by adapting the openzeppelin tokens functionality.

-## GXToken Crowdsale Architecture

-The crowdsale is implementing the openzeppelin crowdsale with some additions.
-The crowdsale combines off chain and on chain whitelisting options,
-and has a token cap(the maximum amount of tokens that can be issued).

-## GameToken Architecture

-GameToken is a ERC20 compatible token assembled using the openzeppelin framework.
-GameToken is created together with GameTokenCrowdsale when a game project is launched.

-## GameToken Crowdsale Architecture

-GameToken Crowdsale uses openzeppelin framework, impmenting a RefundableCrowdsaleWithFee, a modified Refundable crowdsale that redirects upon a successful crowdsale, a portion of the raised ether.
-The owner can add packages and the puschasing of the crowdsale carried out using these packages.
-The crowdsale also uses an off chain whitelisting.